 Fuel cell technology, which is used in most modern police-grade devices, has enabled breathalyzers to detect specific types of alcohol, specifically ethanol.
 Thus, one of these devices should not identify the isopropyl alcohol-shaped ketones as ethanol.
 Again, this information is to give you an idea of the science behind BAC tests and illustrate how they can be unreliable.
 We understand that when you are facing criminal charges, any measure of unreliability can be a cause for concern.

 Call an Attorney to Discuss Your BAC Test Results

-Review this information and any medical conditions you have with a highly experienced Missouri DWI attorney, like the partners at The Missouri DWI & Criminal Law Center.
+Review this information and any medical conditions you have with highly experienced Missouri DWI lawyers in KC Mo, like the partners at The Missouri DWI & Criminal Law Center.
 While being on a low-carb diet or eating certain foods may have the potential to influence your BAC, keep in mind these are just uncontrolled variables.
-It takes working closely with a skilled DWI attorney to device a defense that leverages facts such as these and challenges unreliable forms of evidence, such as BAC test results.
+It takes working closely with a skilled DWI attorney to devise a defense that leverages facts such as these and challenges unreliable forms of evidence, such as BAC test results.

 Field Sobriety Tests: Are Designed for Failure?

-In reality, the main drawback is that they are subjective and unreliable, while BAC tests using a breath, blood or urine sample are held to more rigorous scientific standards.
+In reality, the main drawback is that they are subjective and unreliable, while BAC tests using a breath, blood, or urine sample are held to more rigorous scientific standards.
 Some also argue it is possible for an intoxicated person to “pass” a field sobriety test.
-Inaccuracies aside, the battery of tests is usually comprised of:
+Inaccuracies aside, the battery of tests is usually comprised of the following: